Kefir Made Easy

 Beer fault sensory training

-Notes from out sensory training education night held on September 2023.
+By Dion Clark Notes from one of our sensory training education nights held on September 2023.
 We used Siebel fault kits with tasters blind to the faults at first.
 Only common beer faults were discussed.
-Notes feature the talking points of the night including the perception of the faults, how the occur, and how they can be prevented.
-Contents: 1. …
+Notes feature the talking points of the night including the perception of the faults, how the occur, and how they …

 0 comments